Out of the FOG Banner

 • A former girlfriend throws a drink over you at a party.

-Coping With Sabotage:
+Coping With Sabotage

-Acts of sabotage are forms of abuse - plain and simple.
+Acts of Sabotage are forms of abuse - plain and simple.
 If someone sabotages you or sabotages something important to you they are abusing you.

 Acts of Sabotage are clear signals from an individual that it is time to stop working on "us" and time to begin working on "you".
 You can't live at peace with a saboteur any more than a hamster can live at peace with a cat.